Skip to main content

 bridge on bike path

-The Mohawk-Hudson Bike-Hike Trail, also called the Mohawk-Hudson Bikeway, goes from Albany to Rotterdam and connects to the Erie Canalway bike trail system.
-This trail goes through or near many parks and further walking spots, including Fox Preserve in Latham, and Rotterdam Kiwanis Park and Gateway Landing Park in Schenectady.
+The Mohawk-Hudson Bike-Hike Trail runs 86 miles from Albany to Rotterdam and is part of the Erie Canalway Trail system.
+You’ll pass through parks like Fox Preserve in Latham and Gateway Landing Park in Schenectady.

 tractor sign next to walking path